barryclark/jekyll-now/about.md

 # Contact

-Submit this form to enquire about paid speaking engagements, advisory and board roles.
+I offer virtual and in-person speaking engagements and panel moderating, typically at events on technology and digital innovation.
+I also take limited advisory and board roles.
+Submit this form to set up a call with your details and I will usually get back to you within 24 hours.

 <script type="text/javascript" src="https://form.jotformeu.com/jsform/92682794245368"></script>